nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

   smaller distance.
 This does not have sense if **Smoothing** input is set to zero.
 Optional input.
 If not connected, the node will consider weights of all points as equal.
 * **Degree**.
+Available for **Geomdl** and **SciPy** only.
 Degree of the curve to be built.
   Default value is 3.
 Most useful values are 3, 5 and 7.
   If Scipy implementation is used, then maximum supported degree is 5.
   For Geomdl, there is no hard limit, but curves of very high degree can be hard to manipulate with.
 * **PointsCnt**.
 Number of curve's control points.
 This input is available only when **Implementation** parameter is set to **Geomdl**, and **Specify points count** parameter is checked.
 Default value is 5.